simomat/lowcarb/README.md

 It's designed to be easy to use and to be touch friendly on mobile platforms.
 Based on new [WebExtensions](https://developer.mozilla.org/en-US/Add-ons/WebExtensions) API, lowcarb will keep working after mozilla removes support for old add-on mechanisms in near future.

-#### Limitations
-The WebExtension API is quite new and not fully supported on all Firefox platforms.
-This causes the options page **not to be displayed on Firefox Mobile** currently :(